 Thinking about Mailchimp in 2025?
 You’re not alone.
 It’s one of the most talked-about email marketing tools out there.
 But before you jump in, let’s talk about money.

-Mailchimp rates can look simple, initially, but once you get it working, you’ll notice the ‘extras’ add up fast.
+Mailchimp rates can look simple, initially, but once you get it working, you’ll notice the ‘extras’ add up faster than Christmas’ grocery list.
 So, if you’re a solo founder, a small business, or just someone testing the waters, read this post till the end.

-Let’s skip the corporate speak and break down exactly how much Mailchimp will cost you in 2025.
+Let’s skip the corporate speak and break down exactly how much did Mailchimp price increase and how much Mailchimp costs in 2025.

 If you’ve been anywhere remotely near the email marketing horizon in your life, you must’ve heard about Mailchimp.
-Once, it was a default email marketing service provider for people who wanted to start email marketing.
+Once, it was the default email marketing service provider for people who wanted to have a go at email marketing.

-However, with the entry of better marketing automation platforms and constantly increasing prices, consumers expect more from a platform like Mailchimp.
+However, with the entry of better marketing automation platforms and constantly increasing prices, Mailchimp has started losing its tight grip on the market.

-Here’s a quick, no-fluff summary of Mailchimp billing plans to help you find the sweet spot for your business’s needs and budget.
+Here’s a quick, no-fluff summary of Mailchimp pricing tiers to help you find the sweet spot for your business’s needs and budget.

 - Mailchimp Free plan.
 Perfect for beginners, enthusiasts, or hobbyists.
 You get basic features with a cap on contacts and email sends.
 Cost: $0;

 - Mailchimp Essentials plan.
-Starting at $15/month for 500 subscribers, this plan steps up the game with up to 5,000 monthly sends and 24/7 support.
+Starting at $13/month for 500 subscribers, this plan steps up the game with up to 5,000 monthly sends and 24/7 support.
 Ideal for small businesses;

 - Mailchimp Standard plan.
 Starting at $20/month, it offers features like dynamic content, send time optimization, predictive segmentation, etc. for 6,000 email sends to 500 subscribers;

 - Mailchimp Premium plan.
-Starting at a steep $350/month, this is the top-tier plan for large-scale operations, offering the most comprehensive features.
+Starting at a steep $350/month, this is the top-tier plan for large-scale operations, offering extended support options and unlimited access to marketing tools.

-Though the free plan seems generous, users and independent reviewers confirm there’s more to its pricing than what’s visible.
+Though the free plan seems generous (up to 500 contacts and 1,000 email sends) and Mailchimp’s entry prices don’t bite, users and independent reviewers confirm there’s more to its pricing than what meets the eye.
 Recent changes like the increase in pricing and how they count contacts make it a less viable option for small business owners.

-Unlike Mailchimp, Sender’s got nothing to hide.
-It’s Free Forever plan gives you access to many powerful features, including email automation, drag-and-drop email builder, segmentation, popups, and campaign reports.
+Unlike Mailchimp, Sender has nothing to hide.
+Its Free Forever plan gives you access to many powerful features, including email automation, drag-and-drop email builder, segmentation, popups, and campaign reports.

 Even the most budget-conscious startups can run email marketing campaigns without breaking the bank with Sender!

-You need to sign up for monthly plans to execute your email marketing strategy.
-Let’s quickly look at what you’ll get when you pay monthly for Mailchimp paid plans.
+To execute your email marketing strategy you need to sign up for a monthly billing cycle.
+Let’s quickly look at what you’ll get when you pay the monthly bill for Mailchimp paid plans.

 Free Plan